Çifteli

-The çifteli, çiftetelli saz (Turkish: 'doubled', 'double stringed saz', çiftelia, qifteli) is a plucked string instrument, with only two strings, played in the Balkans and Thrace but mainly in the Albania, Montenegro, North Macedonia, Kosovo, Greece, Bulgaria and Turkey.
+The çifteli, çiftetelli saz (Turkish: 'doubled', 'double stringed saz', çiftelia, qifteli) is a plucked string instrument, with only two strings, played by Albanians in Albania, Kosovo, North Macedonia and Montenegro.

 The çifteli is a common folk instrument played in weddings and at concerts similar to the related instruments like bağlama or cura.
 It is mainly used in folk music (in particular Albanian folk music) as well as in various musical styles such as the performances of Nikollë Nikprelaj.
 It is also used to accompany Albanian epics and ballads.

 Construction

 Çifteli vary in size, but are most often tuned to B_{3} and E_{4} (comparable to the top two strings of a guitar, which is classically tuned as "E_{2} A_{2} D_{3} G_{3} B_{3} E_{4}").
 Usually the lower string is played as a drone, with the melody played on the higher string.
 The çifteli is a fretted instrument, but unlike most, it is not fretted in a chromatic scale (one fret per semitone), but rather in a diatonic scale, with seven notes to the octave.

 The çifteli is a microtonal instrument, with makam Hüseyni being used on some çiftelis.